 The Outstanding Teacher and Outstanding Leader awards recognize and honor one teacher and one leader who have demonstrated outstanding achievement and leadership in implementing technology to improve education.
-KySTE offers its members an opportunity to nominate individuals for each award annually.
-The nomination process opens November 1st and closes January 17th.
+KySTE only accepts nominations from active members for each award annually.
+Each active member may only nominate one person for each award.
+The nomination process opens October 10, 2014 and closes December 31, 2014.
 Submit the required nomination form to Mary Ann Rankin by the submission deadline.
 Each nomination will be evaluated using the selection criteria below by a review committee selected from within the KySTE membership.
 Winners will be announced in February and acknowledged at a special event during the KySTE Spring Conference in Louisville.

 In addition, KySTE will submit the winning Outstanding Teacher and Outstanding Leader to ISTE for consideration for the honor of Outstanding Teacher and Outstanding Leader from nominations submitted by ISTE Affiliates from around the world.
-Winners are announced in April, and ISTE showcases the Outstanding Teacher and Outstanding Leader Award recipients at its conference in the summer.
+ISTE showcases the Outstanding Teacher and Outstanding Leader Award recipients at its summer conference.
 ISTE publicizes recipients’ achievements to more than 200 media outlets worldwide.

 Nomination Directions and Requirements